Leica M8

 The Leica M8 is the first digital camera in the rangefinder M series introduced by Leica Camera AG on 14 September 2006.
-It uses an APS-H 10.3-megapixel Kodak KAF-10500 CCD image sensor.
+It uses an APS-H 10.3-megapixel CCD image sensor designed and manufactured by Kodak.

 As of 15 November 2014, the most recent firmware version is 2.024.

 Features

 The M8 body is slightly thicker than the classic MP and M7 (approximately ~14% thicker).
 It is an all-metal body made of a high-strength magnesium alloy.
 The top and base plates are cut from brass billets, before receiving a black or silver chrome finish.

-The M8 supports all existing Leica M-mount lenses, however some older models might not offer all the functions due to mismatching cams.
+The M8 supports all existing Leica M-mount lenses; however, some older models might not offer all the functions due to mismatching cams.
 All lenses are multiplied by a 1.33x crop factor, hence a 28mm lens will act approximately like a 35mm when mounted to the M8.
 Because the infrared filter over the sensor is relatively weak, adding an IR-cut filter in front of the lens is recommended.
 In addition, Leica chooses to omit the Anti-Alias filter, citing the reason for higher resolution power of the lens.
 However, the moiré artifacts can occur in scenes with closely spaced geometric patterns, such as fabric or mesh, distant buildings, balcony railings, corrugated roofing etc.

 The M8 uses modern metal-blade focal-plane shutter.
 It can fire flash synchronization at 1/250 second X-sync and has a top shutter speed of 1/8000 sec.
 The flash system used in the M8 is M-TTL.